Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The absolute neutrophil count (ANC) is an estimate of the body’s ability to fight infections, especially bacterial infections.
 These test results are often referred to as a patient’s “counts.”

 An ANC measures the number of neutrophils in the blood.
-A neutrophil is a type of white blood cell that kills bacteria.
+Neutrophils are a type of white blood cell that kills bacteria.

 The lower a person’s ANC is, the higher the risk of getting an infection.